Cart 0

 Each piece in the History of Ireland collection is engraved with 12 symbols that represent some of the most historical eras in Irish history.
 It begins in the Neolithic age with the Celtic swirl, then to St. Patrick, the magnificent Round towers from 9th century Ireland, the Vikings, the Norman invasion, the Battle of the Boyne, United Irishmen, the Irish Flag, the Great Famine, Emigration, the GPO and ends with the Partition of Ireland.

-View our History of Ireland Jewellery Collection
+12 History of Ireland Symbols

-Discover the history behind each of the 12 symbols, as we take you on a journey of Ireland's past....
+Discover the history behind each of the 12 symbols, as we take you on a journey of Ireland's past...

 Circle of Life

 No beginning... the unwinding path, symbolised by a Celtic swirl similar to those carved in stone by our ancestors some 5,000 years ago.
 The diversity of the earliest settlers on our island has over time formed a culture that is rich in heritage, beliefs and tradition that has passed down from generation to generation a sense of life, faith and hope against whatever we have faced and wherever we have found our place.…and no end.
-The unwinding path that we are to this day travelling upon, a never ending journey into the unknown future.

-St. Patrick
+Saint Patrick

-Saint Patrick - Ireland’s patron saint, in the 5th Century helped transform Ireland from a land of pagan illiteracy into one known as a haven of learning, culture and Christianity.
+Saint Patrick - Ireland’s patron saint, in the 5th Century, helped transform Ireland from a land of pagan illiteracy into one known as a haven of learning, culture and Christianity.
 A heritage we are known for to this day and which is celebrated internationally every year on the 17th March.

 Round Towers